Get Involved in Research

 Students, graduate or undergraduate, who participate in research involving animals or human subjects need to complete training before beginning research.

-The Office of Undergraduate Research each spring hosts a symposium featuring undergraduate research, scholarship and creative activity.
-More than 140 students presented their work at the 2014 symposium.
-Check out the guidelines for participating in the next symposium on March 11, 2015.
+The Office of Undergraduate Research hosts a symposium each spring featuring undergraduate research, scholarship and creative activity.
+Nearly 400 students presented their work at the 2018 symposium.
+More information about the next program in April 9, 2019 is available at the symposium website.